-If you live in Bethesda, Maryland and are entertaining the idea of building an outdoor screen room, you want to invest in creating a space that's as functional year-round as possible.
+If you live in the Maryland, Virgina, DC area, and are entertaining the idea of building an outdoor screen room, you want to invest in creating a space that's as functional year-round as possible.
 This translates to designing a screened porch area that's comfortable and usable for as many months of the year as you can.
 Luckily, there are many ways to ensure your outdoor living space is fortified against bugs and the elements.

-Building Usable Screen Rooms and Decks in Montgomery County
+Building Usable Screen Rooms and Decks in the DMV

 The first requirement of creating a year-round structure in Bethesda, Maryland is to opt for a screen room rather than a deck.
 A screened-in porch is more enclosed and lends itself to more utility throughout the year.

 Let's face it.
 The summers here are HOT.
 You’re going to want several strategically placed fans in your outdoor living space to keep it cool and to fight air stagnation and humidity.
 Ceiling fans, and particularly Minka-Aire designs, are a common and effective choice, and obviously the more fans used, the cooler the area will be.

 As with many screen room design features, the necessity for fans (as well as the number and placement) depends largely on personal preference.
 If you enjoy the heat, less fans are going to be necessary.
 If, however, you dislike being in high temperatures, you’ll want to devise ways to make sure your screen porch is cool and comfortable for you.

 2. Consider Outdoor Heaters or an Outdoor Fireplace